Christmas Lunch in Prasat Pong Keou Temple

 Meanwhile the rice farmer whose field we’d appropriated had turned up.
-He’d heard on the jungle grapevine that a barang was digging up his land.
-Mollified by Buntha he saw instead that we’d cut his straw for him so he retreated to a safe distance to watch the fun with his wife.
+He’d heard on the jungle grapevine that a barang* was digging up his land.
+Pacified by Buntha he saw instead that we’d cut his straw for him so he retreated to a safe distance to watch the fun with his wife.

-A while later a whir could be heard across the forest and a speck in the sky materialized into our aircraft.
+A while later a whir could be heard across the forest and the speck in the sky materialized into our aircraft.
 It circled the landing site a couple of times, deciphered my I-H and descended amidst a blitz of rice straw.

-Our guests approach and arrival
+Our guests approach and land

 “Mr Fletcher I presume,” I’d been saving it up for a long time.
 “Good to meet you,” he generously replied.
 We arranged his family on the kroyun trailer and set off on the trail for lunch.